Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 ---
-title: "Building Blockchain in Go Part 4: Transactions 1"
+title: "Building Blockchain in Go.
+Part 4: Transactions 1"
 tags: [Golang, Blockchain, Bitcoin]
 date: 2017-09-04T11:32:39+07:00
 draft: true
 ---

 ## Introduction
 Transactions are the heart of Bitcoin and the only purpose of blockchain is to store transactions in a secure and reliable way, so no one could modify them after they are created.
-Today we'll start implementing transactions.
-But because this is quite a big topic, I'll split them in two articles.
-Also, since coed changes are significant, it makes no sense describe all of them here.
+Today we're starting implementing transactions.
+But because this is quite a big topic, I'll split it in two parts: in this part we'll implement the general mechanism of transactions and in the second part we'll work though details.

+Also, since code changes are significant, it makes no sense describing all of them here.
 You can find all changes since the last article [here](https://github.com/Jeiwan/blockchain_go/compare/part_3...part_4).

 ## There is no spoon
 If you've ever developed a web application, in order to implement payments you would likely to create these tables in a DB: `accounts` and `transactions`.
-An account would store information about a user, including their balance, and a transaction would store information about money transferring from one account to another.
-In Bitcoin, payments realization is completely different, there are:
+An account would store information about a user, including their personal information and balance, and a transaction would store information about money transferring from one account to another.
+In Bitcoin, payments are realized in completely different way.
+There are:

-1. No accounts
+1. No accounts.
-2. No balances
+2. No balances.
-3. No addresses
+3. No addresses.
-4. No coins
+4. No coins.
+5. No senders and receivers.

 Since blockchain is a public and open database, we don't wont to store there sensitive information about wallet owners.
 Coins are not collected in accounts.
 Transactions do no transfer money from one address to another.
 There's no field or attribute that holds account balance.
 There are only transactions.
 But what's inside a transaction?